Hjdskes/sysinfo/README.md

 Supported Window Managers and Desktop Environments
 --------------------------------------------------

-The following Window Managers and Desktop Environments are supported.
+The following Window Managers are supported.

 **Window Managers:**
 * Fluxbox;